Holy Cross – Centre for Christian Meditation and Spirituality

-The Holy Cross – Centre for Christian Meditation and Spirituality (German: Heilig Kreuz – Zentrum für christliche Meditation und Spiritualität) is an institution of the Roman Catholic Diocese of Limburg, Germany.
-It is based at the Holy Cross Church in Frankfurt-Bornheim and is dedicated to services, contemplation, meditation, retreats, counseling, and other events such as concerts.
+The Holy Cross – Centre for Christian Meditation and Spirituality (German: Heilig Kreuz – Zentrum für christliche Meditation und Spiritualität) was an institution of the Diocese of Limburg, Germany founded in 2007.
+It was based at the Holy Cross Church in Bornheim, Frankfurt and was dedicated to services, contemplation, meditation, retreats, counseling and other events such as concerts.

-At the end of August 2025, the closure of the meditation centre of the Roman Catholic Diocese of Limburg founded in 2007 and this location was announced for the 4th Advent on December 20, 2025.
-The future use of the premises in Heilig Kreuz was not yet determined at that time.
+At the end of August 2025, the closure of the centre was announced for the end of 2025 with a celebration on 20 December 2025.
+In addition, the establishment of the Spirituality Centre as a successor organisation was announced.
+As the future use of the church had not yet been decided at the end of December 2025, some events remain scheduled for January 2026 in rooms such as the crypt.